gaerae/awesome-algorithms-education/README.md

 # Awesome Algorithms
 > A curated list to learn and/or practice about algorithms.
 Your [contributions](https://github.com/gaerae/awesome-algorithms/blob/master/CONTRIBUTING.md) are welcome!
+>
+> [Wiki](https://github.com/gaerae/awesome-algorithms/wiki) for more lists of algorithms by country.

 ## Contents
 - **[Courses](#courses)**